Author of An Unchosen Girl

 Writing awards include the Edward R. Murrow Award, two Golden Mike awards, four Society of Professional Journalists’ First Place Mark of Excellence awards, and the Los Angeles Press Club award for Outstanding Investigative Journalism, Hard News Series Reporting and Documentaries.

 Biller is currently working on two books that will be published by Zorba Press.
-The first is a compilation of short stories and inspirational-themed essays that will be based upon her often humorous and colorful experiences as a multi-racial daughter, artist and mother.
-The second will be a collection of poems and verse.
+The first (An Unchosen Girl) is a collection of poems and verse.
+The second is a compilation of short stories and inspirational-themed essays that will be based upon her often humorous and colorful experiences as a multi-racial daughter, artist and mother.

 Biller’s most important “works-in-progress” are her talented and creative daughters, who she is raising to be as passionate as she is about the arts.
 She delights in watching them flourish as responsible and integral young women who believe that anything is indeed possible, with enough imagination and strength of spirit.